-As this Liberty Mutual commercial shows, causing property damage while pulling in or out of a driveway is, well, human.
+Causing property damage while pulling in or out of a driveway is quite common.
 Whether the damages will be covered will likely depend on two things: whose property was damaged and the types of coverage on your policy.

 Just about every motorist is required to carry liability insurance, so if you are backing out of your driveway and your friend's car just happened to be in your way, your liability coverage will cover repairs, up to your policy limit.

 The same concept applies to damage caused to your home.
-If you're pulling into your garage and you fail to stop in time, no matter how much damage you caused to the wall or your car, your insurance policy won't cover it if you're the owner.
+If you're pulling into your garage and you fail to stop in time, no matter how much damage you caused to the wall or your car, your insurance policy won't cover it if you're the homeowner.

-However, if you're a tenant renting the property where you live, your liability coverage will pay for the damages.
+However, if you're a tenant renting the property where you live, your liability coverage will pay for the costs of the damages.
 So if you take out the garage door of a house you're renting, property damage liability should take care of fixing it, once you pay the deductible.

 Of course, even if you parked in your garage, you’re not totally safe.
 Fire and falling objects can still get to your car inside.
 But comprehensive coverage will pay for fire damage, and it will also cover falling objects that you may have stored up in the ceiling joists.

-If your car's parked outside and you come out to see that it's been damaged by a hit-and-run driver, you would need to have collision coverage or uninsured motorist property damage coverage to pay for the repairs.
-And you'll probably have to pay your deductible if you have one.
+If your car is parked outside and you come out to see that it's been damaged by a hit-and-run driver, you would need to have collision coverage or uninsured motorist property damage coverage to pay for the repairs.
+And you'll have to pay your deductible if you have one.

-The coverage options available on auto insurance policies will cover just about any type accident that involves your insured car if you carry them.
-However, it may not be reasonable or affordable to purchase every option available.
+The coverage options available on auto insurance policies will cover just about any type of accident that involves your insured car if you carry them.
+However, it may not be reasonable or affordable to purchase every insurance coverage available.
 When choosing an insurance policy, you have to determine for yourself which risks you should insure against and whether or not it'll fit in your budget.